 An integral part of a web designer, a web developer, and a web tester’s work revolves around testing elements on the web application.
 For someone unaware of the inspector’s strengths, the first thing that would come to your mind to initiate testing is sharing the code.
 But the next thing you know, you are restricted from doing such a task as the source is confidential and should not be shared with people other than those related to the development team of the same project.
 That’s why knowing how to inspect element on Mac is essential for any dev.

 Browser developers have known this problem and have addressed the solution in their products through the web inspector.
-No matter which browser or browser engine you use in the world today, it will always ship with a web inspector.
-For developers and testers, a web inspector may be used hundreds of times a day to analyze the elements on a web page.
-In this post, to highlight the importance and usage of web inspector, we will focus primarily on the Mac operating system.
-Moreover, we will discuss a few methods that will help you inspect elements on a mac and why this post would help you in web testing even if you operate a Windows-based system.
+Whatever browser or engine you use today will always ship with a web inspector.
+For developers and testers, a web inspector may be used hundreds of times daily to analyze a web page’s elements.
+In this post, we will focus primarily on the Mac operating system to highlight the importance and usage of web inspector.
+Moreover, we will discuss a few methods to help you inspect elements on a mac and why this post would help you in web testing even if you operate a Windows-based system.

 Table Of Contents

 - 1 Importance of Inspecting Elements on a Browser?

 - 2 How to Inspect Elements on Mac?